GLOBAL MARKETS-Asian stocks dip as Omicron spreads, Fed decision looms

 MSCI All Country World Index Market Caphttp://tmsnrt.rs/2EmTD6j

-(Reporting by Paulina Duran in Sydney, and Dhara Ranasinghe and Elizabeth Dilts Marshall in New York; Editing by Sam Holmes)
+(Reporting by Paulina Duran in Sydney; Editing by Sam Holmes and Christopher Cushing)

 ((paulina.duran@thomsonreuters.com; +61 2 9171 7406; Reuters Messaging: paulina.duran.thomsonreuters.com@reuters.net))